Original Douay-Rheims 1582–1610 First English Vulgate Translation

 9 Nine things not to be imagined of the heart have I magnified, and the tenth I will tell unto men with my tongue:

-10 A man that hath joy in his children: living and seeing the subversion of his enemies.
+10 A man that hath joy of his children: and he that liveth and seeth the fall of his enemies.

 11 Blessed is he that dwelleth with a wise woman; & that hath not offended with his tongue; and that hath not served such as are unworthy of him.